 Budgets, plans and forecasts have historically been internally focused processes designed to better manage the organization.
 Though these practices have been less structured than traditional accounting procedures, the tide is turning.
 In today’s regulatory climate, planning and forecasting must be held to the same control, transparency and auditability standards as financial processes that look at and report on actual results.

 The updated CECL accounting rule for maintaining loss allowances, announced in 2016, is a direct reflection of this new reality.
 For the first time, an accounting standard requires a projection of future events instead of relying solely on measurable historical facts.
-Coupled with stress testing and other regulatory scrutiny, forecasting tools are no longer internal-only, managerial tools.
-This shift means the tools used to support forecasts must pass the same muster as traditional accounting and other back office systems.
+Combined with stress testing and other regulatory scrutiny, forecasting tools are no longer internal-only, managerial tools.
+This shift means the tools used to support forecasts must pass the same muster as traditional accounting and other back-office systems.